fitabigail/Lamborghini-Deals/README.md

 > ## Features
 ---
 </br>
 The main objective of this project was to allow the users to have CRUD functionalities.
-The user can create an account where all his inquiries for individual car can be seen and not only they can update and delete any inquiry made by them.
-In addition the users have the option to search for the cars they are interested by main search bar and the search module which includes more searching options.
-The main pages of the website are Home, Cars, Services, Contact Us, Login, Singnup and registered user Dashboard.
-The admin pannel was customized with company logo.
+The user can create an account where all his inquiries for individual cars can be seen and not only they can update and delete any inquiry made by them.
+In addition, the users have the option to search for the cars they are interested in in the main search bar and the search module which includes more search options.
+The main pages of the website are Home, Cars, Services, Contact Us, Login, Signup, and registered user Dashboard.
+The admin panel was customized with the company logo.
-Template of website is a boostrap template  [Carhouse](https://www.udemy.com/course/python-django-real-project-for-freshers-freelancers) customized for the website purpose.
+The template of the website is a bootstrap template  [Carhouse](https://www.udemy.com/course/python-django-real-project-for-freshers-freelancers) customized for the website purpose.
 </br></br>
 <details>
 </br></br>

 * ## Top bar
 The top bar includes contact information and links to Login / Sing Up when the user is not logged in and Dashboard / Logout.
-The topbar on big screens desktops and laptops on scrolling down the page are hidden, and for smaller devices is not displayed.
+The top bar on big screens desktops and laptops on scrolling down the page are hidden, and for smaller devices is not displayed.
 The top bar is repeating on all the pages.

 <details>